tyea/smw/README.md

 Any web server which serves Markdown files with the correct `Content-Type` header will work fine.
 I have tested Apache and Nginx and they both work well.

 If you want to try out SMW locally you can use Python.
-After running `python3 -m http.server` just browse to [http://127.0.0.0:8000](http://127.0.0.0:8000).
+After running `python3 -m http.server` just browse to [http://127.0.0.1:8000](http://127.0.0.1:8000).

-### Markdown
+### Files

 As shown above, you must create an `index.md` file in the `markdown` directory.
 Apart from that, how you organise your Markdown files is up to you.

 ### Linking

 When linking between pages all you need to do is use the name of the Markdown file, without the `.md` extension, prefaced with a hash as the link.

-For example, to link from the `foo.md` file to the `bar.md` file you would do `[Hello world](#bar)`.
+For example, to link to the `foo.md` file you would do `[Foo](#foo)`.

 ### Images